 Their consequences of employment by error and miscalculation is simply terrible.
-But we can avoid the results of error, in the employment of these weapons, by not using them at all in an environment for which they are totally unsuited.

-Reaction from the Pentagon was immediate.
-On the afternoon of May 26, the Joint Chiefs dispatched a message to Admiral Felt and General Harkins which outlined the Lucas story as published by the Washington Post and directed these military commanders to provide Washington with details on the Cha La incident."
-Two days later Saigon's initial reply confirmed the Lucas story as "basically true but not [the] whole truth."
+But we can avoid the results of error, in the employment of these weapons, by not using them at all in an environment for which they are totally unsuited.12 details on the Cha La incident.
+13 Two days later Saigon's initial reply confirmed the Lucas story as "basically true but not [the] whole truth."
 MACV explained that the original request from the ARVN corps headquarters had asked for complete defoliation on both sides of the canal, including the hamlet of Cha La, but that U.S. military representatives had influenced the Vietnamese to establish spray cutoff points to protect a regimental headquarters and the adjacent Cha La "new life" hamlet.
 The message went on to say that two Ranch Hand C-123s had been flying in formation while spraying near Cha La with the lead aircraft navigating and the pilot of the second aircraft starting and stopping his spray based on what he saw the lead aircraft doing.
 When the lead aircraft shut off its spray approaching Cha La, the pilot of the second aircraft did not immediately see it stop because of fog, haze, and the generally poor visibility at dawn, and he continued his spray momentarily before shutting it off.
 In a debriefing after the mission, the crew of the second aircraft said that even considering their delay in stopping the spray, they did not feel that herbicide had carried across the authorized cutoff point north of Cha La.14